The Life and Times of Agatha Christie

 Agatha Christie's early life in Torquay

-Ashfield was the home Agatha Christie (or Miller as she was known before her marriage to Archie Christie) was born in Torquay on 15th September 1890.
+Ashfield was the home of Agatha Christie (or Miller as she was known before her marriage to Archie Christie).
+She was born in Torquay on 15th September 1890.
 She was the daughter of John and Clara Miller.
 Her father had inherited a fortune from his American parents and was what the Victorians would have referred to as a man of independent means.
 Agatha recalled him with much affection in her autobiography as a man of great humour who loved entertaining but who was supremely lazy filling his days at his club playing cards and reading the newspaper.

 Her mother Clara was a much more mercurial character who had strong yet shifting opinions on many things such as education of girls and religion.
 Her mother, Clara was a gifted and imaginative story teller but she frustrated the young Agatha by her apparent inability to remember the stories she had started.
 This contrasted with her beloved nurse, Nursey who had a stock of stories that she was able to tell repeatedly.